A Short History of Corporate Misconduct

 PR firms to manufacture "doubt" and keep the controversy alive to delay

 regulation.
 The Cost: Hundreds of millions of deaths.
-Did They Ask?
-No.
+Consent: Never obtained.

 They addicted generations before the truth was legally required on the label.
 Asbestos: The Magic Mineral (1930s-1970s) The Innovation: Fireproof insulation for homes and ships.
 The Lie: It's